SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/02-manager.md

 Delete existing ReVanced manager and install the new one.
 If you have manager version ≥0.1.0, follow the above steps on exporting the keystore.
 Then, install the new version and import the old keystore back in.

 ## 2.7.
-Cannot select youtube APK to patch
+Cannot select YouTube APK to patch

 Delete existing ReVanced manager and install the new one.
 If you have manager version ≥0.1.0, follow the above steps on exporting the keystore.
 Then, install the new version and import the old keystore back in.